515Group4/515Project/Phase 2/Readme.txt

 This will write an index file at C:\Data\Datasets\reduced_test_images_index.txt which can then be consumed via indexer.

 To index shapes using SIFT, simple compile The SiftExtractor project.
-In order for this program to run, ImageMagick dlls, vl.dll and sift.exe (from the vlfeat package) must be present in the executables directory
+In order for this program to run, ImageMagick dlls, vl.dll and sift.exe (from the vlfeat package) must be present in the executables directory.

+To run the program simply run:
+SiftExtractor.exe <number k> <number l> [Option -F] <folder/file>
+Use -F if you only want an individual file.
+All output will be sent to output.txt of the current directory.